Text

 • Paragraph (style dropdown): Switch between text styles.
 You will see two options here.
 "Paragraph" is standard body text, and is what you should use for most content.
 "Heading 4" creates a smaller subheading, sized one step below the heading that introduces each section of this page.
 Use Heading 4 to break up longer Text blocks into clearly labeled subsections

 • Table: Insert a table for tabular data.
-Use the dropdown arrow to access additional table options like adding rows, adding columns, or merging cells
+Use the dropdown arrow to access additional table options like adding rows, adding columns, or merging cells.
+More information on tables can be found below.

 • Source: Switch to raw HTML view to make precise edits.
 Only use this if you are comfortable with HTML, and need an advanced level of control.